 Its first year in the Czech Republic kicked off in 2016 but the festival history dates back to 1974 when it took place for the first time in former Czechoslovakia.
 From then on it has been running in Slovakia where it celebrated in 2016 its 43rd year.

 The festival brings together the best world’s documentary films.
 The first Czech year presented 81 films from 23 countries and 6 continents.
-This was the first film festival which selected and screened "A Fish Full of Dollars in 2016.
+This was the first film festival that selected and screened "A Fish Full of Dollars in 2016.

 Docs Without Borders Film Festival (DWBFF) is a festival dedicated to documentaries and docu-dramas only.
 "A Fish Full of Dollars" won Best of Show in the Spring 2017 Competition in the Environmental/Marine, Feature Film category for its Cinematography, Editing, Direction, Viewer Impact, Content/Message Delivery and Narrational Talent (Samuel Mason).